 A bleaching process totally chlorine free, thereby avoiding the generation of organically-bound chorine in the pulp and waste water stream.

-Lessebo Paper uses ECF or TCF pulp in the production of high-quality design paper.
+Lessebo Paper uses TCF pulp in the production of high-quality design paper.